chhae103/master-thesis-analysis/README.md

 The analysis was performed using R Studio version 4.3.1

 # Code origin
-The scripts were originally created by a previous member of the lab, M.Sc.
-Inge Scharpf, with the assistance of OpenAI.
+The scripts were originally created by a previous member of the lab, with the assistance of OpenAI.

 I adapted and modified these scripts for my specific analysis needs.
 For example, I recoded the script to generate spiderweb plots.
 The original version compared the mock control with a single treatment gourp.
 My version modified version compares all treatment groups with each other using different symbols and line types to distinguish the groups.